Billing in balenaCloud is managed through organizations. To manage billing for a specific organization, navigate to the organization and select the

 Furthermore, we charge a device or user only once for the most feature-rich usage tier within the same billing period.
 For example, a user was assigned a Developer role for the first half of the billing period and was later reassigned the Operator role for the second half of the billing period.
 In this scenario, we would charge the usage as a Developer role for the entire billing period.
 This is because the Developer role is a more feature-rich usage tier than the Operator role, as seen in fleet membership types.
 It's important to note that we are not double charging for the same user.

 Charges for usage outside your plan will show up under the Add-ons section of your invoice.
-If you prefer, you can still contact us to pre-purchase devices and users and have them added to your plan, rather than be automatically billed in arrears for additional devices and users.
+If you prefer, you can still contact us to pre-purchase users and have them added to your plan, rather than be automatically billed in arrears for additional devices and users.
+To pre-purchase devices, consider using credits.

 If you have devices that will be inactive for long periods of time, you can mark them as